Theatre for Youth

-BFA in Theatre Arts with a concentration in Theatre for Youth
+BFA in Theatre Arts with a concentration in Theatre for Young Audiences

 About the concentration

-In the Theatre for Youth concentration, you’ll receive a comprehensive, intensive training experience that includes academics, studio training and performance internships.
-You’ll study to be a performer, education outreach coordinator, director or administrative professional in children’s theatre companies.
+In the Theatre for Young Audiences concentration, you’ll receive a comprehensive, intensive training experience that includes academics, studio training and performance internships.
+You will study to be a performer, education outreach coordinator, director or administrative professional in youth theatre companies.

-You’ll find yourself on all kinds of stages, on campus, in the community and across the region.
+Students will find themselves performing or working behind the scenes on all kinds of stages, on campus, in the community and across the region.
 ECU Storybook Theatre performs marquee title productions in ECU’s Wright Auditorium as a part of the College of Fine Arts and Communication’s Arts Smart and Family Fare series, and tours regionally to the Turnage Theatre in Washington and the Two Rivers Theater and Event Center at Marine Corps Air Station Cherry Point.
 You will have the opportunity to perform for patients at Vidant Health’s James and Connie Maynard Children’s Hospital.
 Storybook Theatre holds a host of material in repertory, using live theatre to encourage best literacy practices in elementary schools, at regional festivals and in public libraries.

-You’ll gather source material—folktales from around the world—when you link via satellite with university students studying English in countries including Poland, Egypt, Russia, China, Peru and Japan.
-They’ll share stories and myths, and you’ll translate them into multicultural theatrical productions, such as Peru’s “The Three Shovels” and Japan’s “Peach Boy.”
+Our undergraduates will gather source material—folktales from around the world—when they link via satellite with university students studying English in countries including Poland, Egypt, Russia, China, Peru and Japan.
+They share stories and myths, and translate them into multicultural theatrical productions, such as Peru’s “The Three Shovels” and Japan’s “Peach Boy.”